-In the College of Earth, Ocean, and Atmospheric Sciences, undergraduates have access to world-class faculty conducting research in a variety of fields (see the CEOAS Research webpage).
+In the College of Earth, Ocean, and Atmospheric Sciences, undergraduates have access to world-class faculty conducting research in a variety of fields.
 As a student in CEOAS, you have an opportunity to engage in scholarly pursuits by contributing your creativity, elbow grease, and enthusiasm.
 You can also choose to develop a research project into a Senior Thesis, and/or earn transcript notation as a Research Fellow.
 Research can take many forms, including field work, laboratory work, literature investigations, cultural inquiries, or a combination of these and other approaches.
 The underlying principle is simply that you develop your skills for independent inquiry in partnership with your faculty mentor.

-The one thing that is absolutely essential for engaging in undergraduate research is cultivating a relationship with a faculty mentor.
-You start this process by:
+The one thing that is absolutely essential for engaging in undergraduate research is cultivating a relationship and a developing a project with a faculty mentor.
+To start this process:

 While funding support for research can provide resources for materials and compensation for your time, funding is NOT required to begin engaging in research.
 In fact, the most successful pathway to finding research support is by first engaging in research without funding.
 This helps you gather the experience and knowledge necessary to then be successful finding support.
 So, do not let a lack of funding deter you from pursuing research opportunities.

-If you have additional questions regarding undergraduate research in CEOAS, please feel to contact these people:
+If you have additional questions regarding undergraduate research in CEOAS, please contact the following people: